 Yuzuki Seo is Sakura’s friend, who has a brash personality that often offends others.
 She also cannot read atmosphere or context when dealing with other people.

-Yu Kashima is Mikoshiba’s best friend and classmate; she’s a tall girl with a “prince” personality, and she has a lot of girls who fawn over her because of it.
+Yu Kashima is Mikoshiba’s best friend and classmate.
+She’s a tall girl with a “prince” personality, and she has a lot of girls who fawn over her because of it.
 Masayuki Hori is the president of the drama club, as well as Nozaki’s assistant on background work.
-Yu is in the drama club with him, and tends to react violently if she disrupts the club; however, he does favor her.
+Yu is in the drama club with him and he tends to react violently if she disrupts the club.
+However, he does favor her.

 Hirotaka Wakamatsu joins Nozaki’s staff to do screentones, and he has issues with Yuzuki because of the stress she’s put him under from her participating with the boys’ basketball team and causing problems.